 Auto Refresh: Allows you to Enable/Disable refreshing the Traffic Summary automatically.

 Refresh Rate: Enter a value in seconds to specify the refresh interval.

+Statistics

-Statistics Port: Enter a port number and click the Select button to view the traffic statistics of the corresponding port.
+Port: Enter a port number and click the Select button to view the traffic statistics of the corresponding port.

 Received: Displays the details of the packets received on the port.

 Sent: Displays the details of the packets transmitted on the port.

 Broadcast: Displays the number of good broadcast packets received or transmitted on the port.
 The error frames are not counted in.

 Multicast: Displays the number of good multicast packets received or transmitted on the port.
 The error frames are not counted in.

 Unicast: Displays the number of good unicast packets received or transmitted on the port.
 The error frames are not counted in.

-Alignment Errors: Displays the number of the received packets that have a bad Frame Check Sequence (FCS) with a non-integral octet (Alignment Error).
-The length of the packet is between 64 bytes and 1518 bytes.
-UndersizePkts: Displays the number of the received packets (excluding error packets) that are less than 64 bytes long.
-Pkts64Octets: Displays the number of the received packets (including error packets) that are 64 bytes long.
-Pkts65to127Octets: Displays the number of the received packets (including error packets) that are between 65 and 127 bytes long.
-Pkts128to255Octets: Displays the number of the received packets (including error packets) that are between 128 and 255 bytes long.
-Pkts256to511Octets: Displays the number of the received packets (including error packets) that are between 256 and 511 bytes long.
-Pkts512to1023Octets: Displays the number of the received packets (including error packets) that are between 512 and 1023 bytes long.
-PktsOver1023Octets: Displays the number of the received packets (including error packets) that are over 1023 bytes.
-Collisions: Displays the number of collisions experienced by a port during packet transmissions.
+Alignment Errors: Displays the number of the received packets that have a bad and 1518 bytes.

+Frame Check Sequence (FCS) with a non-integral octet (Alignment Error).
+The length of the packet is between 64 bytes packets) that are less than 64 bytes long.

+UndersizePkts: Displays the number of the received packets (excluding error packets) that are 64 bytes long.

+Pkts64Octets: Displays the number of the received packets (including error

+Pkts65to127Octets: Displays the number of the received packets (including error

+Pkts128to255Octets: Displays the number of the received packets (including error

+Pkts256to511Octets: Displays the number of the received packets (including error packets) that are over 1023 bytes.

+Pkts512to1023Octets: Displays the number of the received packets (including error packet transmissions.

+PktsOver1023Octets: Displays the number of the received packets (including error

+Collisions: Displays the number of collisions experienced by a port during